-Are you navigating your team through this shift?
+Are you managing a team remotely?
 Prioritising your mental health, and that of your team is critical while working remotely.
 We explore 8 practical tips to support the wellbeing of your remote team.

 Be intuitive about the ways you can reach out to your team remotely to make them feel connected, secure and a valued member of your team.
 Cementing a communication structure, checking in with individuals, showing appreciation and gaining valuable feedback are all structures you can create to communicate with your staff and boost morale.